sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 ```
 - **Wait for the other members of the break-out room and discuss this point**:
   - What would we expect before running this code?
 (Hint: how are the variables defined?)
   - Do you see any problems with this solution?
-(Hint: what would happen if the code is copy-pased into another file?)
+(Hint: what would happen if the code is copy-pasted into another file?)
-- Run the modified `imporvement.py` script.
+- Run the modified `improvement.py` script.

-- Stage and commit the changes in `imporvement.py`.
+- Stage and commit the changes in `improvement.py`.

 ### **Step E**: small improvements